My Sugar Free Kitchen

 Thicken The Sauce

-• Mix cornflour and water in a cup.
+• Mix 2 tablespoons cornflour/cornstarch and 2 tablespoons tap water in a cup.
 Pour into the sauce (still in the pressure cooker pot).
 Stir through and it should thicken the sauce quickly.
 Add shredded meat back in and stir through again.

 To Serve